ga-wdi-pvd/rails_features_CRD/readme.md

 ### `link_to` method

-There's a great helper method rails gives us to link to things in our rails views, `link_to`.
+There's a great helper method rails gives us, to link to things in our rails views, `link_to`.
 The `link_to` method takes two or more arguments.
 The first argument is what text you want the link to show up as.
 The second argument is where it will go.
 You can also checkout other options you can pass in [here](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to).
 Check out the way we wrote this in Sinatra:

 ```html
 <ul>